grame-cncm/faustdoc/src/tutorials/basic-osc.md

 ```
 <!-- /faust-run -->

-* A this point feel free to plot the output of the Faust program using `misc/csv` in the export function of the online editor.
+* At this point feel free to plot the output of the Faust program using `misc/csv` in the export function of the online editor.
 * The `freq` parameter can be controlled dynamically:

 <!-- faust-run -->